ActiveDirectoryKC/RedditADWiki/Index/Subreddit-Rules.md

 # 5. Referral Links/Short URLs

 * Referral or Affiliate links are not welcome.
 Don't come here to sell stuff.
-* Shortened URLs will be removed and the poster warned.
+* Shortened URLs will be removed and the poster warned. __NOTE__: I know sometimes LinkedIn and others do this automatically.
+We'll let you know and give you a chance to fix it.

 # 6. Doxxing/Trim Identifying Information

 * When posting content or commenting, make sure and trim any identifying information about your environment or location from the message.
 These posts will be deleted and the user warned.
 * Users are allowed to identify themselves.
 However, posting of any address, phone, or email is not allowed.
-   * If this needs communicated do it via chat or direct message.
+   * If you want to share this, do it via direct message or chat.
 * Users are not allowed to identify anyone else who hasn't "outted" themselves publicly.

 **Change Log**